Grounding Fallacies Misrepresenting Scientific Publications in Evidence: Introduction

 \section{Introduction}

 Health-related misinformation has caused significant harm in our society \citep{zarocostas2020fight}.
 Human fact-checking (HFC), which is time-consuming, must prioritize the most impactful claims and struggles with the rapid spread of misinformation \citep{arnold2020challenges, vosoughi2018spread}.
-Two main approaches can automatically combat health-related misinformation.
-Scientific automated fact-checking (AFC) retrieves scientific evidence documents to support or to refute a claim, but faces challenges with regard to mismatched specificity \citep{wadden-etal-2022-scifact}, and the reliance on the availability of refuting evidence \citep{glockner-etal-2022-missing}.
-Reason-checking \citep{musi2023developing} rejects claims that use fallacious reasoning, which is particularly relevant as often facts are misrepresented or skewed \citep{brennen2020types}.
-Most logical fallacy detection datasets require that the fallacious reasoning is explicitly stated in the text \citep{jin-etal-2022-logical, alhindi-etal-2022-multitask}, and cannot detect implicit distortions from misused evidence.
+Two main approaches can automatically combat health-related misinformation: Scientific automated fact-checking (AFC) retrieves scientific evidence documents to support or to refute a claim, but faces challenges with mismatched specificity between claim and evidence \citep{wadden-etal-2022-scifact}, and the reliance on the availability of refuting evidence \citep{glockner-etal-2022-missing}.
+Reason-checking \citep{musi2023developing} rejects claims that use fallacious reasoning, which is particularly relevant since facts are often misrepresented or skewed \citep{brennen2020types}.
+Unlike most logical fallacy detection datasets, which assume that fallacious reasoning is explicitly stated \citep{jin-etal-2022-logical, alhindi-etal-2022-multitask}, real-world scenarios often involve fallacies that are not explicitly articulated.